Enesozkan20/Traffic-Racer/README.md

 **Traffic Racer** is an endless racing game where the player navigates through a dynamically moving traffic environment.
 The goal is to avoid other cars, keep driving, and rack up points!

 ### Features:
-- **Dynamic Traffic**: Cars move at different speeds, making the game more challenging.
 - **Scoring System**: Players earn points based on the distance traveled.
 - **Simple Controls**: Easy to play using arrow keys.